sbarrio/pso_photo_uploader/README.md

 ### Caveats

-To make this production ready I would add a periodic task to delete generated files every x minutes, slow enough to allow users to snap their pictures via QR code leisurely but fast enough to avoid bloating the server and consuming too much disk space.
-The page styling could definitely be prettier too.

-It would also be cool to make it work for the Dreamcast versions as well (sadly I don't have a DreamPi to test it with yet).
-Episode 3 support should be easy enough too, but I haven't had the time to test it yet.
+- It would also be cool to make it work for the Dreamcast versions as well (sadly I don't have a DreamPi to test it with yet).
+- Episode 3 support should be easy enough too, but I haven't had the time to test it yet.
+- The page styling could definitely be prettier too.

 ### Screenshots